KaSofi/all-main-hooks/README.md

-Ppps using all main hooks:
+Apps using all main hooks:
 1. useState()
 2. useEffect()
 3. useRef()